divinity76/intel-cpu-database/README.md

-# intel-cpu-database-json
+# intel-cpu-database
-json database of all intel cpus
+database of all intel cpus

 .. the scanner implementation is feature-complete, just waiting for the first runthrough